House committee approves revamped plan that'd give teachers $1,200 raises, not $1,000

 The governor has said current pay is about $2,200 below the average set by the Southern Regional Education Board.

-The pay raises and new dollars for public schools are contained in separate bills.

-The legislation approved Monday morning by the House Appropriations Committee funds state services starting July 1, including the teacher raises.
+The spending plan approved by the committee funds state services starting July 1.

 It is House Bill 105.
 Traditionally, the budget is considered as House Bill 1, but House Speaker Taylor Barras held up the state's revenue projection for months, preventing lawmakers from moving forward with the traditional budget process.
 Instead, the committee has been holding hearings based on a "stand still" budget from last year, plus an additional $26 million in revenue that was not yet recognized.